-With tuition on the rise, many parents choose to plan ahead to save for their child’s college education.
-Educational savings plans provide not only an opportunity to save money for education, but also potential tax savings.
+With tuition on the rise each year, many parents choose to plan ahead to save for their dependent’s college education.
+Education savings plans provide not only an opportunity to save money for education but also potential tax savings.

-Many people wonder, “Is it difficult to navigate through the vast amount of potential educational tax savings for education?”
-There are a variety of options, like 529 Plans, Coverdell Education Savings Accounts (ESAs), Educational Savings Bonds, and penalty-free IRA Distributions.
-Here are the considerations of each type of tax savings for education and how it will potentially affect your overall financial forecast:
+Luckily, there are a variety of education savings plans that can also tax savings on your tax return.
+529 Plans, Coverdell Education Savings Accounts (ESAs), Educational Savings Bonds, and penalty-free IRA Distributions are a few of them.
+Here are the considerations of each type of tax savings for education and how it will potentially affect your overall tax forecast:

 529 Plans: Qualified Tuition Programs